 - mobility needs

-Keep a copy of this information in your emergency kit and give a copy to your personal support network.
+Keep a copy of this information with your emergency supplies and give a copy to your personal support network.

-Talk to your doctor about preparing a grab-and-go bag, if possible, with a 2 week supply of medication and medical supplies.
+Talk to your doctor about preparing a grab-and-go bag, if possible, with a 2-week supply of medication and medical supplies.
 Include prescriptions and medical documents.
-Remember that pharmacies may be closed for some time, even after an emergency is over.
+Remember that pharmacies could close for an extended time, even after the emergency is over.
 You will also want to have copies of personal identification stored to avoid challenges filling prescriptions.

-Keep in mind, not all evacuation centers will have access to refrigerators and additional steps may need to be taken if your medications require a cool environment.
+Keep in mind, not all temporary accommodations will provide access to refrigerators and additional steps may need to be taken if your medications require a cool environment.

 Read Helping children during emergencies for more information.

 If you rely on others for assistance or provide care and services for a senior, knowing how to prepare for emergencies, disasters and disruptions is critical as seniors can be especially vulnerable to these types of situations.
 Ensure supports are in place before an emergency to reduce the impact and recovery time to you and those you care for.